 Composite sections involve more than one shape, made up of more than one material.
 SkyCiv’s Section Builder can perform calculations for composite shapes that involve stacking one shape on top / to the side of another such as with laminate beams.
 The method of calculation is the Transformed Section Method.
 The advantage of using our calculator is that most textbooks will only show you how to perform the transformation calculation on a simple rectangle.
-SkyCiv’s Section Builder is able to perform the transformation calculation on non-rectangular sections such as I-beams, T-beams, L-beams and so on.
+SkyCiv’s Section Builder is able to perform the transformation calculation on non-rectangular sections such as I-shapes, T-shapes, L-shapes and so on.

 Example: Concrete channel on top of steel I-Beam